AltaOhms/IoT-Central-HoL/README.md

 ![iot central and mx chip](./media/iot-central-mxchip-banner.png)

-This hands-on lab is repurposed content from the "[Connect an MXChip IoT DevKit device to your Azure IoT Central application](https://docs.microsoft.com/en-us/azure/iot-central/howto-connect-devkit?WT.mc_id=github-blog-dglover?WT.mc_id=github-blog-dglover)" guide and [Dan Glover's workshop](https://github.com/gloveboxes/iot-central-mxchip-hol).
+This hands-on lab is repurposed content from the "[Connect an MXChip IoT DevKit device to your Azure IoT Central application](https://docs.microsoft.com/en-us/azure/iot-central/howto-connect-devkit?WT.mc_id=github-blog-dglover?WT.mc_id=github-blog-dglover)" guide and [Dave Glover's workshop](https://github.com/gloveboxes/iot-central-mxchip-hol).

 There are three main sections in this hands-on lab.